google/ExoPlayer/guide.md

 to make few assumptions about (and hence impose few restrictions on) the type of media being played, how and where it is stored, and how it is rendered.
-Rather than implementing the loading and rendering of media directly, `ExoPlayer` implementaitons delegate this work to components that are injected when a player is created or when it's prepared for playback.
+Rather than implementing the loading and rendering of media directly, `ExoPlayer` implementations delegate this work to components that are injected when a player is created or when it's prepared for playback.
 Components common to all `ExoPlayer` implementations are: